Your source of information on daily living equipment worldwide

 If you want to search for information on AT products across the globe, use "Assistive Products".
 Products can be searched by product classification, by keywords, by their commercial name or by the name of their manufacturer.
 You can also limit the search to the most recent products or carry out advanced searches by combining more search parameters.

-If you want to search for information on companies involved in AT manufacturing or supplying, use "Organizations" and select "Companies".
+If you want to search for information on companies involved in AT manufacturing or supplying, use "Companies".

 If you want to search for AT associated information such as case studies, ideas on how to solve problems and fact sheets, use "Library".
-Such information may include Articles (e.g. offering advice and describing issues to be aware of when using or seeking to buy an AT item and how to ensure that an AT item is appropriate for the user), FAQs (Frequently Asked Question), Case Descriptions (articles describing how an individual has exploited AT to enable him or her to maintain, or to regain, his or her independence), Ideas (short descriptions of particular problems, illustrating how certain type of device or certain tricks could be exploited to solve them) and various other items.
+Such information may include Articles (e.g. offering advice and describing issues to be aware of when using or seeking to buy an AT item and how to ensure that an AT item is appropriate for the user), Case Descriptions (articles describing how an individual has exploited AT to enable him or her to maintain, or to regain, his or her independence), and Ideas (short descriptions of particular problems, illustrating how certain type of device or certain tricks could be exploited to solve them).

-If you have a question for one of the Eastin Partners or National Contacts, use "Info request".
+If you have a question for one of the Eastin Partners or Affiliate or National Contacts, use "Info request".

 If you are an AT manufacturer and want a product to be added to the EASTIN databases, use "Submit a product".

-"About us" provides the contact data and the Internet websites of the EASTIN partner Organisations.
-These include the Full Partners of the EASTIN Association and the National Contact Organisations (Associate Partners) for the Countries that have no EASTIN full partner.
+"About us" provides the contact data and the Websites of the EASTIN member Organisations.
+These include Partners, Affiliates and National Contact Organisations.

 "Documents" includes public material on the EASTIN network to download.

 "Gate Community" links to the GATE initiative (Global Collaboration on Assistive Technology) of the World Health Organization.
-The Eastin partners and the Eastin network as a whole are closely collaborating with this strategic initiative.
+The Eastin network actively participate in this strategic initiative.

 The EASTIN information system was initially created in 2005 thanks to the support of the European Union within the eTEN initiative.
-Then in 2006 the self-funded EASTIN Association was created to maintain and further develop the EASTIN system and the EASTIN network.
-Gradually, other partners joined the network, initially from the European Union and later from other countries in the world.
+In 2006 the self-funded EASTIN Association was created to maintain and further develop the EASTIN system and the EASTIN network.
+Over the years, other partners joined the network, initially from the European Union and later from other countries in the world.

-In 2008 EASTIN was a prize winner in the German competition "Ideenpark Gesundheitswirtschaft" (promoted by Financial Times Deutschland) and in the Italian "PKM 360° Giorgio Sacerdoti Award" (promoted by the National Computer Society).
-The awards recognised EASTIN as an excellent and unique example of effective knowledge management in the health and social sector, that significantly contributes to the advancement of assistive technology all over Europe and worldwide.
-The EASTIN website was redesigned several times, based on leading edge technology that greatly improved its performance and fully exploited its multilingual capabilities.
+The EASTIN website was redesigned several times, based on leading edge technology that greatly improved performance and exploited multilingual capabilities.
 Now the website works in many languages and returns information in the user-chosen language even if the original documents are stored in different languages in the EASTIN databases.
 In case the original document contains also free text, this is automatically translated in English.